Tadahito Iguchi

 Tadahito Iguchi (井口 資仁, Iguchi Tadahito), nicknamed "Gucci", is a Japanese served professional baseball second baseman and former manager of the Chiba Lotte Marines of Nippon Professional Baseball (NPB).

 As a member of the Chicago White Sox in 2005, Iguchi became the first Japanese-born position player to win the World Series.

-Career

 Early life and amateur career

-Iguchi began playing in high school and after graduating in 1993, went to Aoyama Gakuin University where he distinguished himself by hitting the Tohto University Baseball League record of eight home runs in a season and winning the triple crown.
+Born in Tanashi, Tokyo, Japan as Tadahito (忠仁), Iguchi began playing in high school and after graduating in 1993, went to Aoyama Gakuin University where he distinguished himself by hitting the Tohto University Baseball League record of eight home runs in a season and winning the triple crown.
 He was a member of Japanese National Team in 1996 Summer Olympics that won the silver medal.

+Professional career

 Fukuoka Daiei Hawks

 He was the first pick in the 1996 draft by Fukuoka Daiei Hawks.